Dineshdurai/portfolio-website/README.md

 ## Setup

 1. Add RESEND_API_KEY environment variable in .env.local
-2. In the send-email.ts action file, change the "to" email to your own email
+2. In the actions/sendEmail.ts action file, change the "to" email to your own email